-Waiver: If a project cannot meet any of the Environmental Sustainability requirements listed above, it may present an alternative standard or request a waiver.
-The waiver will need to be justified with documentation demonstrating increased cost, lack of contractor knowledge (rural), limited location options (rural), no transit system (rural).
+Waiver: If a project cannot meet one or more of the Environmental Sustainability requirements described above, it may present an alternative standard or request a waiver.
+The waiver will need to be justified with documentation demonstrating the following: increased cost, lack of contractor knowledge (rural), limited location options (rural), or other barriers.